Elering/estfeed-datahub-docs/eng/05-metering-point.md

 ### Web interface

-When needed, it is possible to generate a new free EIC code via the web interface by navigating to the “Metering points” -> “Metering Point Bulk Import” page.
+When needed, it is possible to generate a new available EIC code via the web interface by navigating to the “Metering points” -> “Metering Point Bulk Import” page.
 You need to specify the number of EIC codes needed.

 ![generate the EIC code](../images/opp-ui/metering-point/generate-EIC.png)